New Jersey student with special needs dies after school bus ride, leading bus monitor to be charged with manslaughter

 (CNN) — A 6-year-old girl with special needs died in New Jersey this week after her wheelchair harness constricted her breathing while she was riding a school bus, leading prosecutors to charge the bus monitor with manslaughter, officials said.

-During the bus ride, a series of bumps in the road caused the 6-year-old to “slump in her wheelchair seat,” which led the harness securing her to the chair to become tight around her neck, eventually blocking her airway, the prosecutor’s office said.
+During the bus ride, a series of bumps in the road caused Fajr to “slump in her wheelchair seat,” which led the harness securing her to the chair to become tight around her neck, eventually blocking her airway, the prosecutor’s office said.

 Davila was seated toward the front of the bus, using her cellphone with headphones in both ears, during this time, according to the office.
 “The investigation revealed that this was in violation of policies and procedures,” it said.